You can manage existing databases via the MySQL Databases page. You can use this page for the following actions:

 CHECK TABLE query on every table in the database.
 If cPanel reports that one or more tables have been corrupted then you can next click on Repair Database to try to fix the issue.

 Note: Repairing tables almost always works fine but there is a small change that the database ends up in an even worse state.
 We therefore recommend to always make a backup of the database before you attempt to repair it.

 It is also worth mentioning that you can only check and repair database tables that use the MyISAM storage engine.
-By default all tables use MyISAM but if you changed one or more tables to InnoDB and you suspect that the tables are corrupted then the check and repair functions won’t work.
+By default all tables use MyISAM but if you changed one or more tables to InnoDB then the check and repair functions won’t work on those tables.
 Please submit a ticket if you need any help with corrected tables.

 The Current Databases section lists existing databases.
 You can see the size of your databases, and for each database you got the option to rename or delete the database:

 Image: the current databases, with options to rename or delete an individual database.